-Want to know about the most common causes of divorce reasons?
+Want to know about the most common divorce reasons?

 Although there are no single divorce reasons, we took a look at what divorce lawyers and divorce statistics say about the break up of marriages.

 California divorce lawyer Jamie Kurtz studied 295 couples who were married for at least 7 years before filing for divorce, according to a July 2020 online article in DevDiscourse.

 About 40% of them cited dissatisfaction with marital relations — their spouses were unwilling to change.

 Meanwhile, some people see the second marriage as a new beginning, but this is not always the case.

 As per statistics of Wilkinson and Finkbeiner Family Law Attorneys, 60% of couples in second marriages and 73% of third marriages are also in divorce in the United States.
 Meanwhile, 41% of first-time marriages end in divorce.

 The law firm also said 2020 may be the largest single-year increase in divorce in decades and the increase may be attributed to the COVID-19 pandemic.

 Family lawyers say getting professional marriage counselling help early on is important to keep the marriage intact.